artebin/xlockscreen/README.md

 # xscreenlock

-Simple script to lock the screen after some idle time and reset to a specific virtual desktop.
+Simple script to lock the screen after some idle time and reset the current virtual desktop to a specific one.

 ## Usage